drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
+    │   ├── tests       <- Source code for tests in this project │   │
     │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
     └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org